chaoss/augur/README.md

 ## License, Copyright, and Funding

-Copyright © 2025 University of Nebraska at Omaha, University of Missouri, Brian Warner, and the CHAOSS Project.
+Copyright © 2025 University of Missouri, Sean Goggins, and Derek Howard.

 Augur is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the [LICENSE](LICENSE) file for more details.